Avoid Deportation: Post Conviction Relief For Immigrants in Los Angeles

 To win a case under Penal Code section 1016.5 a defendant needs to prove several elements.
 To clean your criminal record and to withdraw your plea, you must show (1) non-advisement, (2) diligence, (3) ignorance, (4) prejudice.
 Because the burden is on the government, it is fairly easy to prove the first three elements, but, it is much more difficult to prove prejudice.
 This is especially true if the judge does not like you.
 Hiring a good post-conviction relief attorney will help you convince the judge that you suffered prejudice.
 It is not surprising that some judges will find prejudice and some will not on the same fact.
 Prejudice, for purposes of post-conviction relief, is very subjective!

 The prejudice requirement is somewhat based on California Penal Code section 1404 which says that a court proceeding is invalid only when the defendant’s substantial rights are affected.
 Looking at PC 1404, you might think that a person is prejudiced when he faces negative consequences because of non-advisement (such as being deported from the United States).
 The Supreme Court does not say that!
 Instead, the Supreme Court defined prejudice as when the defendant shows that he would not have pleaded guilty if he knew the true facts.
 In other words, even if the court did not give a proper immigration warning, some defendants can not have their plea withdrawn because they would have pleaded guilty anyways.
 For example, if the court thinks that the deal was too good to refuse, you can not establish prejudice and would lose a motion to withdraw a plea even when faced with deportation from the United States.
 Despite the statute saying that the reversal is mandatory (because it says “when not advised… the conviction shall be vacated”), the Supreme Court court in Zamudio simply refuses to give the word “shall’ the meaning “shall” because the Supreme Court believes that this will give unreasonable interpretation to the PC 1016.5.
 So, the Supreme Court uses the California constitutional language to ignore mandatory plea withdrawals.
 California Constitution says “no judgment should be set aside…unless..the court decides that (not to do so) will result in a miscarriage of justice.
 Of course, the reverse reasoning is to allow plea withdrawal when there is no miscarriage of justice.
 And no court will do that!
 Prejudice must be established and you must show that it is reasonably probable that you would not have pleaded guilty.
-The good news is that after Martinez’s case the court clarified that the test for prejudice is not whether is it not likely that the defendant would have obtained a more favorable outcome at trial.
+The good news is that after Martinez’s case, the court clarified that the test for prejudice is not whether is it not likely that the defendant would have obtained a more favorable outcome at trial.
 To put it another way, the test for prejudice is what the defendant would have done, not whether the defendant’s decision would have led to a more favorable result.
 This is very important because no longer lower courts can deny a motion because the conviction at trial is more likely than not.

 Sometimes prosecutors argue that it is not fair to continue to litigate the 1016.5 motions because years later the defendant file them and there is no “finality to the convictions”.
 The Supreme Court in Martinez addressed that by saying “…The Legislature, by providing for section1016.5 relief, has expressed its willingness to accept the threat to the finality of judgments “to promote fairness” to affected individuals.”

-You must also show that you ask the court to remove the conviction as soon as you found out it was a problem.
-This is called “due diligence”, which is meant that you went back to court as soon as you found out.
-Next, I go through all case law to give a road map that California followed to get us to today’s view of the court on misadvisements:
+You must also show that you asked the court to remove the conviction as soon as you found out it was a problem.
+This is called “due diligence”, which means that you go back to court as soon as you find out.

 CASE LAW EXAMPLES